-Much the same as Beach Cafe, Beatty Cafe has loads of fans who are only too ready to support the cafe and talk highly of the breakfast.
+Much the same as Beach Kitchen, Beatty Cafe has loads of fans who are only too ready to support the cafe and talk highly of the breakfast.
 Give it a go with the other two and let me know what you think.

 Another local haunt for after work drinks and burgers.
 They serve Brewdog and Goose Island on tap which is pricey but nicer than most lagers.

 Slightly out of town but a great pub serving traditional food with big portions.
 Friendly local feel and a courtyard garden.